jasonpatrickellykrause/istio-training/labs/13-wasm-extensions.md

         sha256: "[sha]"
 ```

-If you’re using Istio 1.9 or newer, you don’t have to provide the sha256 checksum, as Istio will fill that automatically.
-However, if you’re using Istio 1.8 or older, the sha256 checksum is required and it prevents the Wasm module from being downloaded each time.
 You can get the SHA by running sha256sum command.
+If you're using Istio 1.9 or newer, you don't have to provide the sha256 checksum, as Istio will fill that automatically.
+However, if you're using Istio 1.8 or older, the sha256 checksum is required, and it prevents the Wasm module from being downloaded each time.

 Let's create a new storage bucket first (use your name/alias instead of the `wasm-bucket` value), using the `gsutil` command (the command is available in the GCP cloud shell):